jrief/django-formset/docs/source/phone-number-field.rst

 * Adding ``mobile-only: True`` to the widget's ``attrs`` dictionary, restricts the phone number to mobile phones only.
 This is useful if the number is required for sending SMS messages.

+In this example we preselect the country code for Austria and restrict the phone number to mobile phones only.

 .. django-view:: sms_form
 	:caption: form.py